 Unfortunately, not all patients are candidates for TIPS.
 In some patients, only surgical correction of portal hypertension is possible.
 Various shunting procedures have been developed over time.
 These shunting procedures should be performed only by hepatobiliary surgeons with prior transplantation experience.

 Surgical shunts are extremely challenging because of the dramatically increased risk of bleeding with portal hypertension.
-Meticulous technical skills and knowledge of the anatomy is necessary.
+Meticulous technical skills and knowledge of anatomy are necessary.
 Although surgical shunts are not used as often these days, we still perform these surgeries several times a year with good results.

 If you have been diagnosed with portal hypertension, ascites, and/or esophageal varices, please contact Dr. Dmitry Alden and we will be able to help you select the right treatment based on your needs.

-For more information on Portal Hypertention (Ascites, Esophageal Varices) Surgery or for a complimentary consultation please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or emailing the surgeon via the eForm on the right.
+For more information on Portal Hypertention (Ascites, Esophageal Varices) Surgery or for a consultation with the best in class liver surgeon, please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or contacting us online.